ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="60m"}

-[{{site.data.keyword.wcaal_short}}]{: tag-red}
+[Red Hat Ansible Lightspeed]{: tag-red}
 [Standard plan]{: tag-purple}

-If you purchased a [Standard plan](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-ansible-pricing#standard-plan), you can tune the IBM base code model on your data so that it generates code suggestions that are customized for your enterprise standards.
+If you purchased a [{{site.data.keyword.wcaal_short}} Standard plan](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-ansible-pricing#standard-plan), you can tune the IBM base code model on your data so that it generates code suggestions that are customized for your enterprise standards.
 You can use the {{site.data.keyword.wcaal_short}} tuning studio to create model experiments and deploy your models to shared spaces so you and your team can quickly generate reliable and accurate code.
 {: shortdesc}

 ## Create a tuning experiment and upload your tuning data